Applying statistical learning theory to deep learning: Lecture 2 : Implicit bias and benign overfitting

-However, there's still one thing that doesn't really fit our understanding.
-And this is something we were completely blind to for many years, even though it was right in front of us.
-It was pointed out only fairly recently by Misha Belkin.
-This one thing is that we are getting good generalization even though we are insisting on a 0-training error solution in \emph{noisy} situations (situations where the approximation error is nonzero).
+There is still one case that doesn't really fit the classical understanding of supervised learning, which was recently pointed out in \cite{kernel_learning_belkin_2018,double_descent_belkin_2019}.
+The observation is the following : we are getting good generalization even though we are insisting on a 0-training error solution in \emph{noisy} situations (situations where the approximation error is nonzero).
 In particular, in Figure~\ref{fig:c_vs_L_plot}, we want to balance complexity and training error, so we know we want to be somewhere on this regularization frontier.
 But the solutions we are finding are the minimum-complexity 0-error solutions - an extreme point of the frontier, and we are seeing this even in fairly noisy cases, where we would expect to be somewhere on the frontier that strikes more of a balance between complexity and training error.

 To understand this a bit better, let us return to fitting noisy data with polynomials, where complexity is degree of the polynomial.
 As we increase the degree of the polynomial, we can decrease the training error.
 In this case, as seen in Figure~\ref{fig:underfitting_vs_overfitting}, we can get 0 training error with a degree-9 polynomial.
 But we are fitting the noise and getting bad generalization.
 This is captured by the classic U-shaped red curve in Figure~\ref{fig:underfitting_vs_overfitting}.
 At some point, we start overfitting - which we will define as fitting the noise.
 At that point, the test error starts to become worse because the estimation error begins to dominate.
 The conventional wisdom is that we should never insist on 0 training error, because it will fit the noise and generalize poorly.